CuB1z/CuB1z/README.md

 # 👋 Hey, I'm CuB1!

-I'm a Software Engineering student from Spain 🇪🇸.
+I'm a Software Engineering Student from Spain.
 I'm passionate about technology and love learning new things!

 ## 🎓 Education